 Whether you're hosting a summer cookout or looking for a recipe to use up your summer fruit, Blueberry Peach Cobbler Cake is one to give a try.
 It's easy to swap out the fruit for any fruit you have on hand to create a delicious medley of fruit dessert!

-Background content: this cobbler cake is popular during the summer months and is great to serve at cookouts, barbecues, potlucks, and on summer afternoons.
+This cobbler cake is popular during the summer months and is great to serve at cookouts, barbecues, potlucks, and on summer afternoons.

 This was inspired by my Peach Upside Down Cake with Bourbon, another southern dessert that my family has enjoyed for many generations.